Five-Blocks-at-Fredricks/five-blocks-at-fredricks/README.md

 # Five Blocks at Fredricks
- Five Blocks at Fredricks (Or fbaf) is a fnaf fan game meant to be goofy.
+ Five Blocks at Fredricks (Or fbaf) is a fnaf fan game meant to be a lil special.

  It is made in a blocky art style and isn't meant to be that scary.